FinalsClub/karmaworld/README.md

 ## Run

-Ensure environment variables are available to `foreman` by copying `.env.example` to `.env` and update those variables as appropriate for your local system.
+Make sure you are inside your virtual environment (`source venv/bin/activate`).

-To run KarmaNotes locally, make sure you are inside your virtual environment (`source venv/bin/activate`) and run `foreman start`.
+If the code has changed or this is the first run, make sure any modified static files get compressed with `foreman run python manage.py compress`.
+Static files then need to be uploaded correctly with `foreman run python manage.py collectstatic`.

-`foreman` will load the `.env` file and manage running all processes in a way that is similar to that of Heroku.
+Run `foreman start`.  `foreman` will load the `.env` file and manage running all processes in a way that is similar to that of Heroku.
 This allows better consistency with local, staging, and production deployments.

 Press ctrl-C to kill foreman.
 Foreman will run Django's runserver command.
 If you wish to have more control over how this is done, you can do